 Many mothers wonder if formula can cause constipation.
 Breastfed babies are less likely to experience constipation than formula fed babies.
 Formula is thicker than breast milk, which makes it harder for babies to pass it through the gastrointestinal tract.
 If your baby is constipated, it may also be because of a lactose intolerance or an allergy.

-If you’re looking for a simple way to make the transition between breastmilk and bottle feeding easier, try the Baby Brezza Formula Pro Advanced.
+If you’re looking wondering how to switch from breastmilk to formula, try the Baby Brezza Formula Pro Advanced.
 This formula dispenser uses patented mixing technology that automatically mixes a warm formula bottle to the perfect consistency*.
 It’s fully customizable and works with all formula brands and bottle types.
 Just press one button, and let the Formula Pro Advanced do the rest!

 Benefits of Breastfeeding vs. Formula